JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 ?- mortal(socrates).
 ```

-- Quadrant 2: You found this Logic Programming thing cool, so you spend 10 minutes per day on the following [watching some Youtube videos on it](https://www.youtube.com/watch?v=gJOZZvYijqk), getting a bit more familiar with the syntax;
+- Quadrant 2: You found this Logic Programming thing cool, so you spend 10 minutes per day on the following week [watching some Youtube videos on it](https://www.youtube.com/watch?v=gJOZZvYijqk), getting a bit more familiar with the syntax;

 - Quadrant 3: You want to try out some coding, to get your fingers and brain familiar to thinking in Prolog, so you copy-and-paste some code from [Learning X in Y Minutes](https://learnxinyminutes.com/docs/prolog/), try to change one thing and other to explore what is the program reaction.
 Additionally, you watch some [conference talks about
 deeper usage of Prolog](https://www.youtube.com/watch?v=G_eYTctGZw8).
 You can spend one or two weeks on this, but now you are giving 20-30 minutes per day for Prolog.